ap0cene/XRPL-Metaphysical-NFT/README.md

 # XRPL Metaphysical NFT SDK

+#### This repo is a work in progress, and work on this protocol is on-goin

 Welcome to XRPL-Metaphysical-NFT-SDK, a ground-breaking project that bridges the physical and digital realms by connecting physical garments with digital NFTs minted on the XRP Ledger (XRPL).

 <a href="https://nft.ap0cene.com/" target="_BLANK">You can read a more in depth article about how we're integrating this technology into the ap0cene fashion marketplace here</a>